Joao4569/survey-data-capture-and-analyse/README.md

 - My first step was to create a flow diagram of my scope for the Survey Data Processor concept.

-- Here is an overview of the intial concept:
+- Here is an overview of the initial concept:

  ![initial_flowchart](assets/images/screenshots/complete_lucid_chart.png)

-I decided to create a data processor for capturing and processing survey data of a customer satifaction questionaire for a ficticious new cellphone that was launched.
+I decided to create a data processor for capturing and processing survey data from a customer satisfaction questionaire, for a ficticious new cellphone that was launched.
 It must allow users to input survey ratings, validate the users input, allocate the data with an entry number, store the validated data on Google Sheets while also allowing the user to get a summary report of captured and stored data from the surveys captured.
 I also wanted to create a function that would create generic survey data for filling the worksheet with data to process and add the functionality for the user to email the summary results.

-- After my project conception session with my mentor, we decided to proceed without the functiontionality to create generic survey data and email the summarised results, reason being that he thought it might be a bit ambitious with the amount of time at hand.
-I am now very greatfull for his input.
+- After my project conception session with my mentor, we decided to proceed without the functiontionality to create generic survey data nor to email the summarised results to the user, reason being that he thought it might be a bit ambitious with the amount of time at hand.
+I am now very greatful for his input.

-- This was now the scope of my project:
+**This was now the scope of my project:**

  ![actual_flowchart](assets/images/screenshots/actual_lucid_chart.png)